dselsam/certigrad/README.md

 * By necessity, we execute with floating-point numbers even though our correctness theorems only hold in terms of infinite-precision real numbers.
 * For performance, we replace the primitive tensor operations with calls to Eigen at runtime.
 * We execute in a virtual machine, which is not designed to be as trustworthy as the proof-checker for the core logic.

-#### Todo

-Lean 3 is not backwards compatible with Lean 2 and some basic lemmas (e.g. properties of lists) are still being ported to the newest version.
-As placeholders, we currently rely on a few such lemmas without proof.
-We are also in the process of restruring our tactic programs to use the simplifier more aggressively, and the proof that all the preconditions hold for the AEVB model is not currently working.

 ## Performance